Danaozhong/cpp-qgis-plugin-example/README.md

 ```
 ### macOS (ARM or x86)

-QGIS support for Mac is badly maintained.
-From the little research I have done, it seems that you will need to build QGIS and the dependencies from scratch.
+QGIS support for macOS is badly maintained.
+It took me a long time to get a working QGIS plugin without having to recompile QGIS.

-If you have more experience with building on macOS, please feel welcomed to raise a PR!
+The key is to use the compiled static QGIS libraries from the official QGIS installation, and re-generate the header files, so that you can link the libraries.
+To make this step simpler, I wrote a small [CI job](https://github.com/Danaozhong/cpp-simple-qgis-plugin/actions/workflows/build-macos-dependencies.yaml) to make the generation of the build dependencies easier.

+I stored the resulting QGIS static libraries directly in this repository, one folder per QGIS version.
+Reference the path to the QGIS libraries using the `QGIS_BUILD_PATH` environment variable.

 ### Linux (Ubuntu)